Ranked & tested

 How we evaluated#

 One criterion dominates: does it work, first time, on both macOS and Windows, without installing a driver?
 The second criterion is form factor — an Ethernet adapter that lives in a bag needs a braided cable and a compact plug, not a desktop dongle.
 We compared driver histories for macOS point releases and weighted adapters that use chipsets with a clean compatibility record.
-Price differences below $15 are not meaningful for a tool you buy once.
+Small price differences are not meaningful for a tool you buy once.

 1. Cable Matters USB-C to Gigabit Ethernet — best overall#

 The Cable Matters Ethernet adapter is the recommendation for most CPAs because it works driver-free on macOS and Windows 11 out of the box, it measures 940 Mbps in actual throughput tests (not just rated), and the braided cable handles daily bag-in, bag-out use without unraveling at the connector.
-At $18 it's not a purchasing decision that requires a spreadsheet.
+It's not a purchasing decision that requires a spreadsheet.
 The Cable Matters Ethernet consistently appears at the top of reviewer lists that test against known alternatives.
-The honest caveat: it's a smaller brand name, which means some enterprise IT departments may flag it on a bring-your-own-device audit; that's the only scenario where the Apple adapter below earns its price premium.
+The honest caveat: it's a smaller brand name, which means some enterprise IT departments may flag it on a bring-your-own-device audit; that's the only scenario where a bigger brand name would matter.

 2. Anker USB-C to Ethernet (PowerExpand) — best brand-name warranty#

 The TP-Link UE300 is the adapter for Windows laptops that still have USB-A ports.
-At 40,000+ Amazon reviews and a 4.7-star average, this is probably the most-reviewed Ethernet adapter on the platform — the sample size makes the reliability signal meaningful rather than an artifact.
+It's one of the most widely reviewed USB-to-Ethernet adapters on the market, with tens of thousands of buyer reviews and a consistently high rating — the sample size makes the reliability signal meaningful rather than an artifact.
 Driver-free on Windows, plug-and-go on macOS with a USB-A to USB-C adapter if needed.
 The UE300 is functional black plastic; the cable is fixed at 5 inches.
 For an older ThinkPad or Dell Latitude at a client site, this is the right tool.

 What we left off#